|

 Come join us for a fundamental lesson in running microphone sound on a wide range of instruments.
 From the harp, the fiddle, the hand drum and more, we show you how to address issues, what kinds of microphones work best in different situations, and how to get the most out of every performance.

-Dot Conquering Cables in Knitting To Programming Grid
+Conquering Cables in Knitting

 time: Saturday, 1:30 - 2:45 pm